dmccuskey/tos-tps-ttm-watchlist-indicator/README.md

     Then click OK on the Watchlist Customize dialog.

 *Repeat steps 1-8 for each new column that you wish to add.*

+# Acknowledgements

+Original code by Eric Purdy and Rich Stratmann

+There was no license on the original code, so I have placed the new updates under the MIT license.